Home

 Generally this is a good road and is rarely busy.
 We've only seen congestion on the approach to Heraklion from the east, and the area where the road is being upgraded east of the town.

-Many other roads are good too, such as the main roads that branch off to the towns and villages on the southern coast.
+Many other roads in Crete are good too, such as the main roads that branch off to the towns and villages on the southern coast.
 The Old National Highway runs parallel with the E45 and is a good road that follows the coast and in places is very picturesque.

 Many roads in Crete are narrow country and mountain roads with blind bends and steep inclines.
 Sealed roads will turn to dirt tracks, often only suitable for 4 wheel drive vehicles.
+So if you intend driving in Crete in a hire car, ensure you have the right type for the terrain you want to explore.

-Road signs and markings
+Road Signs and Markings

-You'll need to know road signs and markings are generally poor in Crete, and sometimes downright confusing, so keep your wits about you.
+When driving in Crete you'll need to know road signs and markings are generally poor in Crete, and sometimes downright confusing, so keep your wits about you.
 It's not uncommon for some signs to be completely obscured by vegetation, advertising stickers, graffiti - and gun shot holes!

 Cretans are generally good at ignoring road signs and speed restrictions.
 The double solid white line in the centre of the road prohibiting overtaking is frequently ignored, so don't rely on it as an indication that nothing will be heading at you on your side of the road when approaching hills and bends.

-You might be a little perplexed by some road signs pitted with dents and holes.
+When driving in Crete you might be a little perplexed by some road signs pitted with dents and holes.
 This is evidence of a Cretan using the sign as target practice with his gun.
 I am sure it's not a reflection of his contempt for the rules of the road, rather than a need to express his hunting instincts in the absence of much legal game available on the island!

-Nearly all direction signs are bi-lingual, showing the place names in Greek and English.
+When driving in Crete you’ll find nearly all direction signs are bi-lingual, showing the place names in Greek and English.
 They often look nothing like each other, but in all cases (almost) the English equivalent is actually a true phonetic representation of the Greek version.
 This example shows Chania (Χaνιá) - which is one of the more difficult translations, and is pronounced Han-YA!

 • 50km/h (30mph) is the maximum in cities and built up areas